when should I replace my roof?

 Here are a couple of diagrams showing the difference between a ventilated and unventilated attic space.

-15. Does the color of the shingle affect the temperature in the attic?
+Does the colour of the shingle affect the temperature in the attic?

 Ventilated Roof = 1-2 degrees higher for a dark colored VS light colored shingle